fxtlabs/primes/README.md

 ## License

 The MIT License (MIT).
-See the LICENSE files in this directory.
+See the LICENSE file in this directory.